jsuto/hackweek-2024-Q1/README.md

 # Create your own chatbot using Ollama, open-webui and Automatic1111

+We'll use the following components:

-Ollama is a chatbot that can be used via cli and its API. open-webui is a chatgpt-like browser based GUI Automatic1111 is an image generating AI
+- Ollama: a chatbot that can be used via cli and its API
+- open-webui: a chatgpt-like browser based GUI
+- Automatic1111: an image generating AI

 ## Installation